h0n24/RIPgold/README.md

 ## Credits
 Big thanks to Zod Bain's tips and patiency.
+Big thanks to all players that helped with development and testing.

 ### Addon credits
 * PublicEventTracker, ObjectiveTracker by Carabine